Semantic-Org/Semantic-UI/.github/ISSUE_TEMPLATE.md

 ## How to reproduce
 A step by step guide on how to reproduce the bug

+## Expected behavior
+The result which you where expecting

+## Resulting behavior
+The actual result

 ## Environment Information
 - Operating System (OS version)
 - Browser (Browser version)